wandersick/aerozoom/Readme.txt

   #  AutoHotkey and AutoIt

   #  Windows Magnifier, Snipping Tool, Sysinternals ZoomIt, NirCmd
-     - AeroZoom is proudly based on these excellent solutions but it's not affilated with any of them)
+     -  AeroZoom is proudly based on these excellent solutions but it isn't affilated with any of them)

   #  Thanks to all who sent me suggestions and bug reports that made
      what AeroZoom is today.